SweetSamanthaVR/vrc-world-tracker-twitch/README.md

 ## Features

 - Monitors VRChat activity by reading log files.
-- Provides room information via a web interface and a Twitch chat command.
+- Provides world information via a web interface and a Twitch chat command.
 - Sends updates to Twitch chat when specific commands are triggered.

 ## Requirements